Migration (2023 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while PostTrak reported 79% of filmgoers gave it a positive score, with 52% saying they would definitely recommend the film.

-La Croixs Stephane Dreyfus, although finding the plot rather predictable, gave the film 3 stars out of 5 and praised its sense of burlesque.
-Michael Ordoña of the Los Angeles Times criticized the plot's unambitious nature.
-They, however, praised the film for differing from Illumination's previous filmography, particularly in the animation, humor, and voice performances.
+La Croixs Stephane Dreyfus, although finding the plot predictable, gave the film 3 stars out of 5 and praised its sense of burlesque.
+Michael Ordoña of the Los Angeles Times felt that the plot was unambitious.
+However, they praised the film for differing from Illumination's previous filmography, particularly in the animation, humor, and voice performances.
 Lovia Gyarkye of The Hollywood Reporter praised the film's direction, humor, and emotional core and concluded that its "considerable appeal perhaps lies in the simplicity of its premise: The hardest part of embarking on any new journey is taking off."
 Writing for the San Francisco Chronicle, Zaki Hassan compared Migration favorably to Illumination's other 2023 film, The Super Mario Bros.
 Movie, saying, "While that film found success thanks to multigenerational nostalgia, this one soars higher by creating an original world and making the audience feel invested in the characters' journeys."
 Aparita Bhandari of The Globe and Mail felt that the film retained a balance between appealing to younger and older audiences and directed particular praise to Tresi Gazal's voice performance.

 Soren Andersen of The Seattle Times gave the film a 2 out of 4 star rating and, in contrast, felt the film lacked appeal for older audiences, criticizing its lack of subtlety in its themes.
 Jake Coyle of the Associated Press commended the animation for its "warm cartoon tones" and "lush sense of color", but felt that the story was unoriginal, writing that "it never quite spreads its wings."
 Kristen Page-Kirby of The Washington Post also directed praise at the animation, but felt the story lacked memorability and concluded, "Migration will be remembered as neither great nor terrible.
 It will simply fade into the cinematic ether like so many ducks in the wind."
 Ryan Gaur of IGN gave the film a 5 out of 10 and felt that Migration was a step above Illumination's previous filmography with its animation and character dynamics, but was weighed down by a "tedious" plot and the occasional "typical brand of Illumination humor".